-CIT is a community-based collaboration between law enforcement, local National Alliance on Mental Illness (NAMI), mental health consumers, mental health providers, community colleges and law enforcement training centers.
+CIT is a community-based collaboration between law enforcement, mental health agencies, consumers and family members, National Alliance on Mental Illness (NAMI)-Charlotte, and Central Piedmont Community College (CPCC).

-- Intensive Law Enforcement Training - Police officers receive up to 40 hours of training regarding mental illness and response strategies.
+- Intensive training - Police officers and other first responders receive up to 40 hours of training regarding mental illness, co-occurring disorders, and response strategies.

-- Strong Mental Health Partnerships – Police and mental health triage systems exist whereby officers responding to people in crisis have viable options for linking individuals with mental health treatment in lieu of arrest.
+- Strong mental health partnerships – Police and mobile crisis workers who respond to people in crisis seek viable options for linking individuals with mental health treatment in lieu of arrest.

 CIT is a specialized law enforcement response to people in serious mental health crisis.
 Carefully selected volunteer patrol officers receive Crisis Intervention Team training in a 40-hour certification course where they learn:

 - Recognizing signs of mental illness for persons in crisis